-For the latest updates on government announcements and changes to council services in response to Coronavirus please see our Coronavirus updates page.
+For the latest updates on government announcements and changes to council services in response to Coronavirus please see Essex County Council's Coronavirus updates page.

 This page will continue to be updated as news on the services develop.

-You will be asked for your name and contact number to support NHS Test and Trace - this information will only be used where necessary to help stop the spread of COVID-19.
+If you are using the NHS Test and Trace app, please scan the QR barcode on display before entering the library.
+Alternatively, you will be asked to provide your name and contact number to support NHS Test and Trace - this information will only be used where necessary to help stop the spread of COVID-19.
 Please see the Test and Trace Privacy statement.

 Please use the self-service machines to issue and return your items and to pay any charges.
 Items of stock will be quarantined for 72 hours on their return.